What if my arrival time is not during the 8 a.m. to 8 p.m. testing window on January 11?

 Everyone should have a supply of face masks.
 Students who are not vaccinated are expected to wear masks when in the presence of others, unless they are outside and distanced.

-Should the county’s transmission rate decrease to low or moderate transmission rates, this mask policy may be relaxed.
 (See the latest county transmission rates using the CDC Covid Data Tracker).

 If I choose not to get a vaccine, can I still come to Hesston College?